Web hosting for artists: 6 best providers to host your art

 - Do you need more than one website?
 More often than not, as an artist, you’ll probably need only one website.
 This means that most entry plans might be sufficient enough to fulfill your needs.

 - How much storage will you need?
 This depends entirely on what kind of design elements you’ll be using and how much content you’re planning on having.
 The fancier the website’s design and the heavier the images are, the more storage you’ll be needing.
 You'll find the most generous providers on our Best website hosting for photographers list.

 - How much bandwidth do you need?
-Bandwith generally suggests how much data can be transferred in a particular period – usually 30 days.
+Bandwidth generally suggests how much data can be transferred in a particular period - usually 30 days.
 The more intense the traffic is, the more bandwidth you’ll need.
 You can calculate that by multiplying the estimated number of visitors, your website’s size in GB, and the number of pages on your site.
 To get a monthly needed bandwidth amount, multiply the result by 30.

 - Will you need any extras?
 Are you planning to monetize?
 If so, you might need extra security features like DDoS protection, automated backups, or server monitoring.
 Or maybe you plan to change your site a lot, and staging is something that might benefit you.
 See if any of the features you might need are included in the plan.